Back to blog

 Framework Choice: Playwright, Cypress, Selenium, API, Or Unit Tests

 Framework choice should follow the coverage map.
-Playwright-style browser automation is a strong fit for modern cross-browser web app flows, parallel execution, trace evidence, and end-to-end regression.
-Cypress-style workflows can be productive for frontend-heavy teams that want fast local feedback.
-Selenium or WebDriver grids still matter when an organization has mature infrastructure, legacy browser requirements, or cross-platform constraints.
+Playwright-style browser automation is a strong fit for modern cross-browser web app flows, parallel execution, trace evidence, web-first assertions, and end-to-end regression.
+Cypress-style workflows can be productive for frontend-heavy teams that want fast local feedback, strong network control, and a familiar JavaScript workflow.
+Selenium or WebDriver grids still matter when an organization has mature infrastructure, legacy browser requirements, language diversity, or cross-platform constraints.

 Browser tests should not carry the full testing burden.
 API tests are usually better for contracts, permissions, payloads, webhooks, and service behavior.
 Unit and component tests are better for fast feedback around business logic, formatting rules, calculations, validation helpers, and isolated UI behavior.
 Use a functional testing checklist to decide which expected behaviors need deterministic checks before they graduate into broader regression coverage.
 The strategy should assign each risk to the cheapest reliable layer.